Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ole Miss and its opponents have combined for 76.5 points just two times this year.
+- Ole Miss and its opponents have scored at least 76.5 points -- this matchup's point total -- only two times this season.

 - LSU and its opponents have combined to score more than 76.5 points in one game this season.